 But we were not without resources.
 We were to be able to rent Lackey Chapel at Coastal Carolina University, a beautiful, simple space built for the use of all faiths, but somehow equipped with Episcopalian-friendly kneelers.

-Individual parishioners felt a sense of ownership in the new enterprise, and there was (and still is!) a homely and genuine feeling to our Sundays.
+Individual parishioners felt a sense of ownership in the new enterprise, and there was (and still is!) a homey and genuine feeling to our Sundays.
 Collection baskets were, literally, baskets taken from somebody's closet shelf.
 Yet without the hint of a stewardship campaign, those baskets were filled.
 For our first baptism, a large porcelain bowl served as a font.
 The christening pitcher had spent most of its useful life as a means to serve sweet tea, but it did the job that Sunday.
 A tin cross came in from somebody's yard to turn a table into an altar.

 There may be times when denominational affiliation gets in the way of Christian life, but in those early weeks and months we felt the Episcopal Church like a wind at our backs.
-Holy Cross Faith Memorial Episcopal Church in Pawley's Island shared their expertise and extended a steadying hand.
-St. Stephen's in Heathsville, Virginia and the Episcopal Diocese of Fort Worth sent liturgical items.
+Holy Cross Faith Memorial Episcopal Church in Pawley's Island lent their expertise and extended a steadying hand.
+St. Stephen's in Heathsville, Virginia, and the Episcopal Diocese of Fort Worth sent liturgical items.
 The Bible and Common Prayer Book Society of the Episcopal Church sent copies of The Book of Common Prayer.
 Priests from hundreds of miles around offered to come to Conway and lead services.
 We shrugged off the irony that a local church split bound us to brothers and sisters we'd never met.

-Eventually we found a name.
-A parishioner with a long memory recalled that at Coastal Carolina University there had been an Episcopal ministry called "St. Anne's Chapel" in the 1980's.
+Eventually, we found a name.
+A parishioner with a long memory recalled that at Coastal Carolina University there had been an Episcopal ministry called "St. Anne's Chapel" in the 1980s.
 The college group faded away decades ago, but that slim thread of heritage was enough of a sign, as was the story of St. Anne herself; tradition says that the grandmother of Christ was aged and barren when she cried to the Lord and asked for a child.

 We haven't had much time to spare for the politics and the headlines that sometimes expose the flaws of organized Christianity.
 We get along not because we're particularly virtuous (when it comes to feet of clay, ours are thick with the stuff!).
 No, we get along because that thing your grandmother told you about "idle hands" is true.
 Improvising "church" each week, ministering to each other, finding our work in the world...let's just say at St. Anne's there are few idle hands.
-We need them to pass out hymnals, distribute the Sacrament, and -- on occasion -- to raise a toast!

 We don't pretend that our parish doesn't have its origins in theological controversy.
-It is because of our origin story--we began in the midst of an ecclesiastical divorce -- that we cherish the community we've built and will keep building, God willing.
+It is because of our origin story--we began in the midst of an ecclesiastical divorce -that we cherish the community we've built and will keep building, God willing.
 Whenever we get together, we are reminded that the best outcomes can spring from loss.

 That's what resurrection means.